 Festive season has begun.
 During Dashain and Tihar, Gadeko Kankro ko Achaar (Pickled cucumber), also known as Khalpi, is one of the most have dish, and has become part of our festive food culture.
 The pickle is made from local variety of cucumber called Bhadaure Kankro, which has thick brown rustic skin when fully ripe.
 It is harvested in the months of Bhadra, Asoj and Kartik (August, September and October).
-It is normally large in size, and can weighs up to 5 kg or more.
-Nepali people generally make them at least 4-5 days before the main festival days, to provide ample of time to ferment or pickle, and eat them together with other food items (Masu, Chiura, Sel).
-While these festivals are generally observed by over consumption of varieties of delicacies including meat, this pickled cucumber helps in digestion.
+It is normally large in size and can weigh up several kilograms.
+Many Nepali communities generally make it at least 2-3 days before the main festival day to provide time to ferment or pickle and eat them together with other festive food items: masu, chiura, Seroti as a relish.
+While these festivals are observed by heavy consumption of variety of delicacies including meat, this pickled cucumber eases digestion.

 Here is a very simple way of making the pickle.
 You need a clean sterile glass jars for storing pickle.

 Make incisions every 0.5 cm interval in the soft flesh and cut it into large chunk in every 3-4 cm as show in the picture below.
-These incisions help in quick drawing of moisture from the cucumber chunks and also absorbing spices inside.
-Also cut the chilies into almost half to help releasing the heat during pickling.
+These incisions help in drawing moisture from the cucumber chunks quickly and also absorbing spices inside.
+Also cut the chilies in half.

-Dry the cucumber chunks and chilies in the direct sunlight for one or two days to drain some moisture out.
+Dry the cucumber chunks and chilies in the direct sunlight for a day or two to drain some moisture out.
 This helps last the pickle longer and retains nice crunchy texture.

-In a large bowl, add the partially sun-dried cucumber and chilies, coarsely ground yellow mustard, coriander powder, cumin powder, red chili powder and salt, and mix them together thoroughly with your clean hand.
+In a large bowl, add the partially sun-dried cucumber and chilies, coarse mustard seed grounds, red chilli powder and salt, and mix them together thoroughly with your clean hand.

-In a small pan, heat around 5 tbs of vegetable oil, fry fenugreek seed and add turmeric powder.
-Turn off the heat and let it cool.
-Pour the oil in bowl and mix it together for thorough coating using your hand.
+In a small pan, heat around 5 tbs mustard oil or vegetable oil, fry fenugreek seeds and add turmeric powder.
+Turn off the heat, pour the oil in the bowl and mix them together using your hand.

 Put the mixture in a large clean sterile glass jars.
-Make it compact using spatula or spoon and add some vegetable oil to cover its top.
-Keep the jars in the sunlight for around four or five days and let it ferment.
-In less than week, the cucumber will be perfectly fermented and ready for consuming.
+Make it compact using spatula or spoon and add some vegetable oil in the jar.
+Keep the jars in the sunlight let it ferment for 2–3 days.
+In a couple of days, the cucumber will be fermented and ready for consuming.
 It can be stored for several weeks to months without refrigeration.
-In case you start seeing the mold, remove the mold and store the jar in the freeze.

 The pickle has peculiar sourness from fermentation, chunky yet soft texture, and heat and kick from chilies and mustard.